18 Creative Japanese Anime Studios You Should Know

 Parent organization: Toei Company

-Toei Animation, the company behind famous titles like Sailor Moon and Dragon Ball, has been a staple in the anime industry for over 60 years.
+Toei Animation, an esteemed anime studio responsible for iconic titles such as Sailor Moon and Dragon Ball, has cemented its place in the anime industry for over six decades.

 Know For: